giacomoponzuoli3/KirunaExplorer/README.md

 - `ConfirmModal` (in `ConfirmModal.tsx`): is displayed to delete a connection or resource.
 It is used in the LinksDocument component and appears when an urban planner clicks the button to delete a connection.
 Additionally, it is used in the ResourcesTable component and appears when an urban planner clicks the button to delete a resource.
 - `DocumentsTable` (in `DocumentsTable.tsx`): displays a list of all documents along with their information and the number of links.
 Clicking on the number of links redirects to a page that lists all the links associated with the document.
 Similarly, clicking on the number of resources redirects to a page that lists all the resources of the document.
 If the user is logged in as an urban planner, additional buttons are shown to edit or delete the document and to edit, add, or delete the georeference of the document.
 - `ResourcesDocument` (in `ResourcesDocument.tsx`): shows a paged table, containing the list of resources of document.
 Additionally, is displayed for each resource: one button to delete.
 At the end of the page, if the user is logged in as an urban planner, shows a button which, when clicked, opens a modal to add a new resource.
+- `Diagram` (in `Diagram.tsx`): the component used to display all documents and their links on a diagram.
+- `DocumentLegend` (in `DocumentLegend.tsx`): is used on diagram component, and shows signs on a diagram to guide user.

 ## Screenshots